Photoemission electron microscopy: Electron emission microscopy

-Electron emission microscopy is a type of electron microscopy in which the information carrying beam of electrons originates from the specimen.
-The source of energy causing the electron emission can be heat (thermionic emission), light (photoelectron emission), ions, or neutral particles, but normally excludes field emission and other methods involving a point source or tip microscopy.
+Electron emission microscopy is a type of electron microscopy in which the information-carrying beam of electrons originates from the specimen itself.
+The energy source responsible for electron emission can be heat (thermionic emission), light (photoelectron emission), ions, or neutral particles, but typically excludes field emission and other methods involving point sources or tip-based microscopy.

 Photoelectron imaging

 Photoelectron imaging includes any form of imaging in which the source of information is the distribution of points from which electrons are ejected from the specimen by the action of photons.
 The technique with the highest resolution photoelectron imaging is presently photoelectron emission microscopy using UV light.

 Photoemission electron microscope

 A photoemission electron microscope is a parallel imaging instrument.
 It creates at any given moment a complete picture of the photoelectron distribution emitted from the imaged surface region.

 Light sources

 The viewed area of the specimen must be illuminated homogeneously with appropriate radiation (ranging from UV to hard x-rays).
-UV light is the most common radiation used in PEEM because very bright sources are available, like Mercury lamps.
+UV light is the most common radiation used in PEEM because very bright sources are available, such as mercury lamps.
 However, other wavelengths (like soft x-rays) are preferred where analytical information is required.